 As a Certified Strength Coach, strength resistance bands are one of my favorite pieces of at-home gym equipment.
 They’re small, cost-effective, and provide an added bit of resistance to your exercises.

 Make sure to grab looped resistance bands though (full circle) and not pilates resistance bands.
 You’ll get better bang for your buck this way.
+And then make sure to check out this free printable resistance band exercise chart for beginner ideas!

 The Workout